-MOVE ac, [XWD hi-code, lo-code] LOCK ac, error return normal return hi-code and lo-code are the high and low segment codes - a series of bits that specify the way in which the high segment (left half code) and the low segment (right half code) are to be locked.
-The order and the position of the bits in the left half correspond to the order and the position of the bits in the left half correspond to the order and the position of the bits in the right half, (i.e., to obtain the bit number for the high segment, subtract 18 from the corresponding bit for the low segment).
+MOVE ac, [XWD hi-code, lo-code] LOCK ac, error return normal return where: hi-code and lo-code are the high and low segment codes - a series of bits that specify the way in which the high segment (left half code) and the low segment (right half code) are to be locked.
+The order and the position of the bits in the left half correspond to the order and the position of the bits in the right half (i.e., to obtain the bit number for the high segment, subtract 18 from the corresponding bit for the low segment).
 The possible bits that may be set with the LOCK monitor call are listed in Table 6-1.